kneeraazon01/socketting-with-Python/README.md

 # Scoketting-with-Python
-Let's look some  socket ting with python
+Let's look at some  socketting with python